Skip to content

 Once approved, use the funds to pay off the targeted balances.
 Do not treat the loan proceeds as extra cash for general spending.

-Some borrowers should consider closing or limiting the paid-off revolving accounts if leaving them open creates a high risk of accumulating debt again.
+Some borrowers may need to close, freeze or limit paid-off revolving accounts if leaving them open creates a high risk of accumulating debt again.
+Consider the trade-off first because closing accounts can affect credit history and credit utilization.

 7. Repay Consistently

-Alternatives To Using A Fixed-Rate Home Equity Loan For Debt Consolidation
+Alternatives To Using A Home Equity Loan For Debt Consolidation

 The Bottom Line

-But the biggest risk remains the same.
+The biggest risk is collateral.
 Turning unsecured debt into home-secured debt means that falling behind can put your home at risk.

-For borrowers with substantial equity, stable income, and a disciplined repayment plan, a fixed-rate home equity loan may be a stronger debt consolidation tool than a HELOC.
+For borrowers with substantial equity, stable income and a disciplined repayment plan, a fixed-rate home equity loan may be more predictable than a HELOC.
 For borrowers with unstable cash flow or unresolved spending problems, it can create more risk than relief.

 Frequently Asked Questions

-Is Using A Fixed-Rate Home Equity Loan To Pay Off Debt A Good Idea?
+Is Using A Home Equity Loan To Pay Off Debt A Good Idea?

-It can be, but only in the right situation.
-The lower rate and fixed payment can help, but the strategy also puts your home at risk if repayment fails.
+It can be in the right situation.
+A lower rate and fixed payment may help, but the strategy also puts your home at risk if repayment fails.

-What Debts Can A Fixed-Rate Home Equity Loan Be Used To Consolidate?
+What Debts Can A Home Equity Loan Be Used To Consolidate?

-Borrowers often use these loans to consolidate credit cards, personal loans, and other high-interest consumer debts.
+Borrowers often use home equity loans to consolidate credit cards, personal loans, medical bills and other high-interest consumer debts.
+Whether that is wise depends on your repayment plan, budget and risk tolerance.

-Is A Fixed-Rate Home Equity Loan Safer Than A HELOC For Debt Consolidation?
+Is A Home Equity Loan Safer Than A HELOC For Debt Consolidation?

-It may be safer from a payment perspective because the rate and monthly payment are fixed.
+It may be safer from a payment-planning perspective because the rate and monthly payment are usually fixed.
 But both products put your home at risk if you cannot repay.

 Is Home Equity Loan Interest Tax-Deductible When I Use It To Pay Off Debt?

 Usually not.
-IRS guidance generally allows deductibility only when the funds are used to buy, build, or substantially improve the home securing the loan.
+The IRS says home equity loan or HELOC interest is deductible only when the borrowed funds are used to buy, build or substantially improve the home securing the loan, subject to other requirements.

-What Is The Biggest Risk Of Using A Fixed-Rate Home Equity Loan For Debt Consolidation?
+What Is The Biggest Risk Of Using A Home Equity Loan For Debt Consolidation?

 The biggest risk is converting unsecured debt into debt secured by your home.
-If you cannot repay, foreclosure becomes a possibility.
+If you cannot repay, your home could be at risk.

 Ready to get started?